xenova/transformers.js/examples/extension/README.md

 # Transformers.js - Sample browser extension

 An example project to show how to run 🤗 Transformers in a browser extension.
-Although we only provide instructions for running in Chrome, it should should be similar for other browsers.
+Although we only provide instructions for running in Chrome, it should be similar for other browsers.

 ## Getting Started
 1. Clone the repo and enter the project directory: